Best Dividend Stocks To Buy Now

 This makes the long-term revenue much more stable than just relying on buy-and-sell prices – but here, of course, it boils down to individual preferences: to each his own.

 Heading for the already mentioned main factors yield and consistency is one of the best ways to select stocks suitable for a good dividend-related portfolio.
 Therefore it‘s essential to analyze the past dividend history of the stocks in question.
-Here are some examples:
+Here are some examples as of 02/2019:

 Stock Symbol (Name)